vibhutikumar07/sdm/README.md

 * [MTAR builder](https://www.npmjs.com/package/mbt) (`npm install -g mbt`)
 * [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html), Install cf-cli and run command `cf install-plugin multiapps`.

-> [!Note]
+> [!Note] **cds-services**
+>
 > The behaviour of clicking attachment and opening it varies based on the version of cds-services used by the CAP application.
+>
-For cds-services version >= 3.4.0, clicking on attachment will
+> - For cds-services version >= 3.4.0, clicking on attachment will
 >   - open the file in new browser tab, if browser supports the file type.
 >   - download the file to the computer, if browser does not support the file type.
 >
-> For cds-services version < 3.4.0, clicking on attachment will download the file to the computer
+> - For cds-services version < 3.4.0, clicking on attachment will download the file to the computer
 >
 > A reference to adding this can be found [here](https://github.com/cap-java/sdm/blob/691c329f4c3c17ae390cfcb2db1ef02650585aee/cap-notebook/demoapp/pom.xml#L20)